 ⚠ WARNING: When renewing a leisure battery care should be taken ensuring that a fully sealed Absorbed Glass Matt battery, which can be fitted on its side is used.
-IF UNSURE SEEK ADVICE Other types of leisure batteries contain
+IF UNSURE SEEK ADVICE

 Other types of leisure batteries contain a liquid and electrolyte which will leak out if laid on its side.
 CONTACT WITH THE LIQUID ACID CAN CAUSE SEVERE INJURIES AND DAMAGE TO THE VEHICLE.